PauHPMCBR/LolDamageCalculator/README.md

 - Abilities don't have a CC boolean.
 This means things that have a special effect when an ability applies CC will always/never be taken into account (Evenshroud always applies the 10% more damage, Spear of Shojin will increase ability haste equally...)
 - Autos refresh Liandry and Demonic burn as well, not just abilities
 - Champion base AD scaling is treated linearly (every lvl gains same base AD), but it's not the case in game.
 This will create slight damage changes in some levels.
 This inconvenience holds true for all stats that scale with level (mana, hp, ad...).
+- In "Combo" mode, the time taken to execute the combo doesn't take into account expiring abilities / abilities with duration (even though their ending effect will be counted towards combo damage).
+For example, Ahri R will take 0 seconds to execute completely, even tho in game there's a static 1s cooldown between casts.

 ## Things the program assumes
 - Every ability hits.
 - Things that have a delay (like Jinx E, that explodes after 0.9 secs if enemy is in contact) will get counted towards combo damage, even tho it would take more time to finish it completely.
 - Burns (aka Liandry and Demonic) will complete their duration for combo damage calculation.
-- The attacking champion is alone vs the deffending champion (no external buffs like Lucian vigilance).
+- The attacking champion is alone vs the defending champion (no external buffs like Lucian vigilance).
 - The program won't wait for Sheen cooldown before using an ability or similar niche things that would increase damage slightly.
 - Projectile travel distance is always 0.
 The program supposes you are melee range against the enemy.

 ## Champion specific details